Butternut Squash Mac and Cheese with Sage and Caramelized Onions

 - 8 oz. dried macaroni elbows, penne, shells or other small pasta $1 for 14 oz.

 - 1/2 medium butternut squash, seeded, peeled and diced $2 for a whole squash

-- 1 tbsp extra virgin olive oil Pantry
+- 1 tablespoon extra virgin olive oil Pantry

 - 1/2 white onion, diced $0.50

-- 2 tbsp unsalted butter $1 for a stick
+- 2 tablespoons unsalted butter $1 for a stick

 - 1 cup milk $1.50 for a pint

-- 4 oz. shredded white cheddar cheese, plus a few extra pinches for garnish $3.50 for 8 oz.
+- 4 ounces shredded white cheddar cheese, plus a few extra pinches for garnish $3.50 for 8 oz.

-- 4 sage leaves, chopped finely $1 for a bunch
+- 4 fresh sage leaves, chopped finely $1 for a bunch

 - salt and pepper to taste Pantry